maplesond/spectre/doc/source/tools.rst

 2. Geographical coordinates in Nexus format
 3. Weighted split system in Nexus format

-*SuperQ* - Creates a Supernetwork from a collection of partial input trees.
+:ref:`superq` - Creates a Supernetwork from a collection of partial input trees.
 Input trees can be derived from several different input formats:

 1. Qweights files, see syntax below - simple, monopurpose internal format used by QNet and QMaker.
 2. Nexus files with "st quartets" (old format) or Quartets blocks